Beaumont Bicycle Accident Lawyers

 You should be extremely cautious in all dealings with the insurance company for a negligent driver.
 While agents for such insurers may express concern and seem willing to help you out, the initial conversation is usually intended to create a sense of false hope.

 In actuality, an insurance company is immediately looking for ways to pin as much blame as possible on the bicyclist.
 One way this gets accomplished is through recorded statements made by a victim – which is exactly why you should never provide such a statement.

-In other cases, insurance companies offer lump sum settlements in an attempt to quickly close cases.
-Some people are quick to accept what seem like large sums of money, but the settlements turn out to fall far short of what will be needed to cover all future medical expenses.
+In other cases, insurance companies offer lump-sum settlements in an attempt to quickly close cases.
+Some people are quick to accept what seems like large sums of money, but the settlements turn out to fall far short of what will be needed to cover all future medical expenses.

 Why Choose Portner Bond, PLLC To Handle My Case?